beckelmw/digital-garden/code/digital-gardening.md

 ## Status of pages

 - Seedling: Rough drafts and early ideas.
-May change significantly and are likely just a brain dump at this point.
+May change significantly and are likely just a brain dump
 - Budding: Work which has been cleaned up and clarified
 - Evergreen: Complete but may change some over time